Colorado background checks are a common part of the job application process. Here are five key things to know:

 3. Do sealed criminal records show up?

 In general, Colorado criminal records that have been sealed or expunged should not appear on future background checks.
 However, there may be exceptions where you are required to disclose your sealed criminal history – such as to a professional licensing board.

 An employment law attorney can help you determine if and when you need to reveal your sealed records.3

 4. Does Colorado have a “ban the box” law?

 Yes.
 Under Colorado’s Ban the Box law, private employers may not ask you about your criminal history on the initial employment screening.
 This way, you are competing on a more level playing field notwithstanding your criminal history.

-If an employer does ask about criminal history on the initial application, the applicant can file a complaint with Colorado’s Division of Labor Standards and Statistics.
+If an employer does ask about criminal history on the initial application, you can file a complaint with Colorado’s Division of Labor Standards and Statistics.
 The Colorado Department of Labor And Employment will then investigate.4

 Learn more in our article, Do I have to disclose a criminal record to employers in Colorado?

 5. Do background checks include credit history?

 As part of the background check process, Colorado employers can require you to consent to a credit check under three circumstances:

 - The law requires such a credit report check;

 - The credit check is directly related to the job you are being considered for; or

 - The employer is a bank or other financial institution.

-In addition, employers who decide not to hire people based on their credit history are required to tell them so in writing.5
+In addition, employers who decide not to hire you based on your credit history are required to tell you so in writing.5

 6. Where can I check my own criminal history?

 Go to the Colorado Bureau of Investigation‘s Internet Criminal History Check System (ICHC).
 You can run a criminal records background screening on yourself for $5.
 You will need to enter your full name and date of birth.
 Entering your social security number is optional.

 7. Can I seal my criminal records?

 Any Colorado criminal case that has been dismissed can be sealed immediately.
 Otherwise, there is a wait time to seal certain criminal convictions.
 The following convictions cannot be sealed at all: